Reinforcement Learning with Generalizable Gaussian Splatting: Introduction

 \section{Introduction}

 In reinforcement learning (RL), obtaining a high-quality representation is crucial for problem-solving~\cite{finn2016deep,dwibedi2018learning,vecerik2021s3k,jonschkowski2017pves,kulkarni2019unsupervised,laskin2020curl,manuelli2020keypoints}.
-This challenge becomes even more pronounced in vision-based reinforcement learning tasks, where the ability to derive effective representations from complex visual scenes is essential for developing successful downstream strategies.
-Particularly in application scenarios like robotic manipulation and cooperation, constructing accurate environmental representations significantly influences the success rate of tasks.
-To tackle this issue, we extract information from high-dimensional visual data and convert it into representations that are compatible with deep reinforcement learning algorithms.
+This challenge becomes even more pronounced in vision-based RL tasks, where the ability to derive effective representations from complex visual scenes is essential for developing successful downstream strategies.
+Particularly in application scenarios like robotic manipulation, high-quality environmental representations would influence the success rate of tasks.
+To tackle this issue, we extract information from high-dimensional visual data and convert it into representations that are compatible with deep RL algorithms.
 This process demands not only the skill to comprehend and process high-dimensional data but also the ability to capture the fundamental characteristics of the environment.
 Such capabilities allow robots or other automated systems to make precise decisions and actions based on these characteristics.
-Consequently, developing a versatile representation method that can accurately capture environmental features and adjust to various task demands is crucial for the progress of vision-based reinforcement learning.
+Consequently, developing a versatile representation method that can accurately capture environmental features.

-In previous research, representation methods in reinforcement learning have primarily been divided into two types: low-dimensional and high-dimensional representations.
+In previous research, representation methods in RL have primarily been divided into two types: low-dimensional and high-dimensional representations.
 Low-dimensional representation methods focus on expressing environmental information in a structured form, such as object positions, postures, or even shapes from visual inputs~\cite{jonschkowski2017pves}.
 Even though low-dimensional representation methods can explicitly and accurately express environmental information, they are impractical to obtain.
 Conversely, high-dimensional representation methods tend to adopt an end-to-end approach to handle high-dimensional visual information.
 This method directly transforms visual information into high-dimensional features by using pre-trained models, such as~\cite{he2016deep, liu2021swin, vaswani2017attention}.